-The primary purpose of Loyola's alcohol and other drug policies is to keep students safe, student safety and wellness is paramount.
+The primary purpose of Loyola's policies is to keep students safe, student safety and wellness is paramount.

 Also, please remember that if a university official (Campus Safety or Residence Life), determines that a student may have overconsumed alcohol or other drugs and needs assistance, Chicago emergency services will be called.
 Students will be transported to the hospital to ensure that they are not suffering from alcohol poisoning.
 This is done to keep students safe and is in line with Chicago laws.
 If a student is under 21, they cannot refuse transport.
 However, an ambulance bill can carry a large fee, so please keep that in mind if you choose to drink.
 Please practice low risk drinking if you choose to drink.